Digit112/Postman/readme.md

 ### Difficulty
 **max_mail_mul**: The max mail is multiplied by this value.
 Can be increased to gauruntee the player handle's all mail without increasing the quota.

+## Server Specification

+Before a world is generated and mail simulated, Postman must load a server specification folder which has three primary objects:
+- A sub-folder called "names" which contains the wordlists from which streets, towns, and people get their names.
+- A sub-folder called "story" which contains the specifiaction for the different rulesets and on which days they apply
+- A file called "server.json" which specifies settings native to that server

+### Server Specification

+**mode**: "singleplayer", "multiplayer", or "dedicated multiplayer".
+In singleplayer, inbound TCP connections are not received and a local player object is automatically created and bound to a thread.
+Multiplayer allows incoming connections and binds them to threads, but is otherwise the same.
+Dedicated multiplayer also allows incoming connections, but does not create a local player.

 ## Day Specification

 All days are enumerated in "days.json".
 All probabilites are given as decimals (i.e. 0.12 = 12%)